lorencerri/doomreplay/README.md

 **TODO**

--   [ ] Change the input to be a text file instead of an argument
+-   [x] Change the input to be an argument instead of a text file
 -   [ ] Add a way to generate a gif of the replay that only repeats once
 -   [ ] Add an option to generate a video of the entire replay